Long-term study of great reed warblers

 Song is a key factor to understand the behaviours and life histories of passerine birds.
 Research over the last 20-30 years have shown that song produced by male birds is important both in male-male competition over territories and for female attraction.
 We have been studying song in great reed warblers since 1985.
 In Kvismaren, great reed warbler males spend the entire daylight period (20-21 hours) producing song until pairing with a female.

 We have found that male song repertoire size (i.e. number of different sounds a male sings) is an important trait predicting his harem size (number of breeding females on his territory) and his extra-pair fertilization success.
 Male song repertoire size increases with age and is higher among males hatched in our study area.
 It also seems to reflect genetic qualities because males with larger song repertoire sizes produce offspring with higher post fledging survival.
 We have recently been involved in developing an automated equipment to compare and measure song traits, using the great reed warbler song as an example.

 Since 2008, we use geolocators to study the migration ecology of great reed warblers that breed in Kvismaren (southern Central Sweden) and winters in tropical Africa.
-Our aims with this study are to study migration and wintering ecology, and to connect migration with breeding to study carry-over effects (including mechanisms mediating such effects) between years and seasons within a year).
+Our aims with this study are to study migration and wintering ecology, and to connect migration with breeding to study carry-over effects (including mechanisms mediating such effects) between years, as well as between spring and autumn.